marosolutions/marketing-dotnet/README.md

 `Exception` *might* contain an exception, depending upon the reason for failure.
 If `Exception` is not `null`, then `Success` will always be `false`.

-The object might also contains one property, `ResultData` (dynamic), which contains whatever data the operation itself provides.
-Some operations, such as `delete()` operations, might not provide any data.
+The object might also contain one property, `ResultData` (dynamic), which contains whatever data the operation itself provides.
+Some operations, such as `Delete()` operations, might not provide any data.

 # Specific APIs